 Cloverdale home prices are not only among the most expensive in Oregon, but Cloverdale real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Cloverdale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cloverdale are a mix of both white- and blue-collar jobs.
+Cloverdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cloverdale is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Cloverdale who work in office and administrative support (37.33%), teaching (14.67%), and community and social services (14.67%).
+There are especially a lot of people living in Cloverdale who work in office and administrative support (34.62%), management occupations (20.51%), and teaching (14.10%).

 Cloverdale is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Being a small town, Cloverdale does not have a public transit system used by locals to get to and from work.
+Cloverdale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Cloverdale who are college-educated is close to the national average for all communities of 21.84%: 17.71% of the adults in Cloverdale have a bachelor's degree or advanced degree.
+The percentage of adults in Cloverdale with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.08% of adults in Cloverdale have a bachelor's degree or advanced degree.

-The per capita income in Cloverdale in 2010 was $23,922, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
-This equates to an annual income of $95,688 for a family of four.
+The per capita income in Cloverdale in 2010 was $25,532, which is upper middle income relative to Oregon and the nation.
+This equates to an annual income of $102,128 for a family of four.
 However, Cloverdale contains both very wealthy and poor people as well.

+Cloverdale is a very ethnically-diverse town.
 The people who call Cloverdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cloverdale residents report their race to be White.
 Cloverdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.21% of the town’s residents.
-Important ancestries of people in Cloverdale include Polish, Irish, Swiss, and French .
+People of Hispanic or Latino origin account for 23.28% of the town’s residents.
+Important ancestries of people in Cloverdale include Irish, German, Swiss, and French .